felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.16.1-dev.3 =
+= 1.16.1-b.1 =

-(TBD) Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.
+(2017/08/20) Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.
+Added a 'seller' property to the Schema Product type with the site organization markup.

 = 1.16.0 =